SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 ----------------------------------

-When a Unicode string is written to a text file or some other storage, the extended grapheme clusters in that string are encoded in one of several Unicode-defined formats.
+When a Unicode string is written to a text file or some other storage, the Unicode scalars in that string are encoded in one of several Unicode-defined :newTerm:`encoding forms`.
-Each format encodes the string in small chunks known as :newTerm:`code units`.
+Each form encodes the string in small chunks known as :newTerm:`code units`.
-These include the UTF-8 format (which encodes a string as 8-bit code units) and the UTF-16 format (which encodes a string as 16-bit code units).
+These include the UTF-8 encoding form (which encodes a string as 8-bit code units), the UTF-16 encoding form (which encodes a string as 16-bit code units), and the UTF-32 encoding form (which encodes a string as 32-bit code units).

 Swift provides several different ways to access Unicode representations of strings.
 You can iterate over the string with a ``for``-``in`` statement,